 The moment a Product Backlog item meets the Definition of Done, an Increment is born.
 The Definition of Done creates transparency by providing everyone a shared understanding of what work was completed as part of the Increment.
 If a Product Backlog item does not meet the Definition of Done, it cannot be released or even presented at the Sprint Review.
 Instead, it returns to the Product Backlog for future consideration.

-In short, DoD is a shared understanding within the Scrum Team on what it takes to make your Product Increment releasable.
+In short, DoD is a shared understanding within the Scrum Team on making your Product Increment releasable.

-- What does it take for the Rocket to launch?
+- What it takes for the Rocket to launch?

-- What does it take for the service engineer to call the customer for the delivery of his/her vehicle?
+- What does the service engineer take to call the customer to deliver the vehicle?

-- What does it take for a Doctor to say ‘The Surgery is a Success?’
+- What it takes for the Doctor to say, "The Surgery is a Success"?